timschott/timschott.github.io/projects/sbotus.md

 As a general rule, any loss lower than 2 signals that you're model is headed towards overfitting.
 Ideally, you want a gentle progression down the optimization curve.
 The more data you are working with, the longer but more effective this process will take.
 My Scalia model finished training in about 2 and a half hours.
 Recall we're using a GPU here ... this is why local development does not work with this activity!

 One tip for this is making sure to have your computer remain "always on."
 Google Colab will halt your progress if it detects system inactivity.
 Moreover, on a browser level, you also need to constantly wake the browser plugin or else you'll similarly have your model interrupted.
-Here is a .js snippet I found on stack overlow that you can drop in your console to automatically click the "connect" button every minute to circumvent this issue.
+Here is a .js snippet I found on stack overflow that you can drop in your console to automatically click the "connect" button every minute to circumvent this issue.
 (Note: this is the first *and last* .js snippet I'll ever feature on this site, promise.)

 ```
 function ClickConnect(){